 Data apply to single hospital site or to AHG/trust.
-If the hospital is part of an administrative hospital group (AHG), specify if the data in Form H apply to a single hospital (i.e. a hospital with a single address, or a hospital site within an AHG) (S); or to the entire AHG (T).
+If the hospital is part of an AHG, specify if the data in Form H apply to a single hospital (i.e. a hospital with a single address, or a hospital site within an AHG) (S); or to the entire AHG (T).